aaszodi/multovl/README.txt

 See doc/html/guide.html for installation instructions and a detailed documentation.

-This program is under the BSD Open Source license.
+This program is is licensed under the terms of the BSD Open Source license.
-See doc/license.txt for details.
+See the file LICENSE for details.

 Installation for the Impatient
 ------------------------------